cancerwise/machine-learning/README.md

 ## Modelling

-Our neural networks consistf of 2-3 layers:
+Our neural network consists of 2-3 layers:
 1. We use **ReLU** as activation function for the input layer and the hidden layer
 2. We use **Sigmoid** as activation function for the putput layer